-This document is an update to two previous prevention plans - the Arkansas 2010 Prevention Plan and Prevention for a Healthy Arkansas: Strategic Plan for Five Years (2012).
+This document is an update to the Arkansas FY2019-2023 Prevention Plan.
 The document was developed with funding from the Substance Abuse Block Grant (SABG) from the Substance Abuse and Mental Health Services Administration's (SAMHSA) Center for Substance Abuse Prevention (CSAP).

 Arkansas Department of Human Services, Division of Aging, Adult, and Behavioral Health Services (DAABHS) is the Single State Agency (SSA) designated to oversee the administration of the Substance Abuse Prevention and Treatment (SAPT) Block Grant in Arkansas.
-The Arkansas Alcohol and Drug Abuse Coordinating Council give final approval of the Arkansas Strategic Prevention Plan.
+The Arkansas Alcohol and Drug Abuse Coordinating Council gives final approval of the Arkansas Strategic Prevention Plan.